Times are tough. Bills are costing more, wages are not going up, benefits have been cut, and just getting by is becoming harder and harder.

 I got my $25 sign up bonus, and it’s sitting in my account.
 I’m not able to withdraw it until I reach a $150 threshold.

-I’m signed up to my fair share of survey sites (and legitimates one do work), however, they never pay anywhere near to $30/survey!
+I’m signed up to my fair share of survey sites (and legitimate survey sites do work), however, they never pay anywhere near to $30/survey!

 What they’re actually getting people to do is tasks – again aimed at teenagers and kids.